Advanced Training Methods for Competitive Age-Group Triathletes

 Typical build phase workouts include tempo runs at half-marathon pace, bike sessions with extended threshold intervals, and swim sets at race pace with limited rest.
 The volume may decrease slightly as intensity increases.

 This phase should feel challenging but sustainable.
-You’re pushing your limits while remaining consistent.
+You are pushing your limits while remaining consistent.
 Missing workouts due to fatigue indicates too much intensity too soon.

 The peak phase, lasting 3-4 weeks before your target race, sharpens race-specific fitness while allowing recovery from accumulated training stress.
-Volume drops significantly—often 30-50% from build phase—while maintaining some high-intensity work.
+Volume drops significantly while maintaining some high-intensity work.

 Race simulation becomes important during peak phase.
 Practice your exact race-day nutrition, pacing strategy, and equipment.
 Identify and address any issues before they become race-day problems.